 If you are gaining your protein from incomplete protein sources, it is important that you combine them to ensure you are gaining all 9 of the essential amino acids.

-Complete proteins are found in foods such as red meat, poultry, fish, eggs, milk, cheese, yogurt, tofu, tempeh, soy milk and edamame.
+Complete proteins are found in foods such as red meat, poultry, fish, eggs, milk, cheese, yoghurt, tofu, tempeh, soy milk and edamame.

 While incomplete protein sources are found in whole grains, legumes, beans, corn, fruits, nuts and seeds.

-As your body’s muscles are made up from muscle fibres that are formed from proteins, your body needs a balanced diet with a healthy protein component.
+As your body’s muscles are made up of muscle fibres that are formed from proteins.
+Your body needs a balanced diet with a healthy protein component.
 This will ensure that you have enough material and fuel to repair and rebuild the muscle fibres you are damaging when undergoing intensive training.